 - — $29

 - — $60

 In our opinion, this is the best-looking sound machine on the market.
 If you’re concerned with ruining your room’s aesthetic with an unattractive little piece of tech on your nightstand, this is the perfect choice.
-But don’t worry, Snooz’s white noise machine isn’t just looks.
-A white noise machine with looping sound can drive the more attentive among us a little crazy, especially if we can expect when the loop is coming, but this machine features non-looping white noise, because the sound comes from a real fan inside the machine.
+But don’t worry — Snooz’s white noise machine isn’t just looks.
+A white noise machine with looping sound can drive the more attentive among us a little crazy, especially if we can expect when the loop is coming, but this machine features non-looping white noise — the sound comes from a real fan inside the machine.
 It features 10 tones for people of all ages, and it’ll soothe your pets if they have separation anxiety, too.
 Perhaps the coolest feature of this machine is that it’s fully integrated with a smartphone app, so you can control every feature of the white noise machine from your phone.
-Connect multiple Snooz machines to your phone and turn down the volume to the guest bedroom sound machine from the kitchen; it’s an especially handy device for parents who want sound machines in the kids’ rooms, too.
+Connect multiple Snooz machines to your phone, and turn down the volume of the guest bedroom sound machine from the kitchen, for example.
+It’s an especially handy device for parents who want sound machines in their child’s room, too.

 Here’s a sound machine that doesn’t win any beauty contests, but it’s all about the wine, not the label, right?
-When it comes to sound machines, the Marpac Dohm can be considered a well-established machine.
+When it comes to sound machines, the Yogasleep Dohm can be considered a well-established machine.
 The first edition of this machine, the Sleep-Mate, showed up on shelves in 1962, helping lull our parents and grandparents to sleep.
-Naturally, the contemporary edition of the Marpac Dohm features much higher quality tech than its ancestor.
-With a built-in fan, this is a non-looping white noise machine, but if you’re looking for the natural sounds of the rain forest or a soothing storm, you should choose a different model, as Marpac Dohm sticks with classic white noise.
-Tried and true.
+Naturally, the contemporary edition of the Yogasleep Dohm features much higher-quality tech than its ancestor.
+With a built-in fan, this is a non-looping white noise machine, but if you’re looking for the natural sounds of the rainforest or a soothing storm, you should choose a different model, as Yogasleep Dohm sticks with classic white noise.